 - Control media across different tabs with the media hub

 6. Microsoft Edge – Great Password Monitor feature

 Microsoft has come a long way since the days of Internet Explorer.
 The old web browser was finally put to rest as Microsoft will no longer support it.
 Instead, it’ll focus its efforts on Edge.

 Internet Explorer had security problems for its entire lifespan with government organizations telling people to get rid of it.
 So what’s different?
 Basically, Edge is now on par with other mainstream browsers.

 You can now open private browsers and add extensions to them that can be used to enhance their security.
-Its main security feature is Microsoft SmartScreen.
-This is a feature that protects people from malicious websites and downloads.
+Its main security feature, Microsoft SmartScreen, will protect people from malicious websites and downloads.